qgis/QGIS-Documentation/source/docs/user_manual/working_with_projections/working_with_projections.rst

 #.
 A descriptive name
 #.
 The cartographic parameters in PROJ.4 format

-To create a new CRS, click the |mActionSignPlus| :sup:`Add new CRS` button and enter a descriptive name and the CRS parameters.
+To create a new CRS, click the |signPlus| :sup:`Add new CRS` button and enter a descriptive name and the CRS parameters.

 Note that the :guilabel:`Parameters` must begin with a ``+proj=`` block,